With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 Long before he began studying for a career in health care, Marlon Munoz performed one of the most sensitive roles in the field: delivering diagnoses to patients.

-As an informal interpreter between English-speaking doctors and his Spanish-speaking family and friends, Marlon knew well the burden that comes with the job.
-He still becomes emotional when he remembers having to tell his wife Aibi Perez she had breast cancer.
+As an informal interpreter between English-speaking doctors and his Spanish-speaking family and friends, Munoz knew well the burden that comes with the job.
+He still becomes emotional when he remembers having to tell his wife, Aibi Perez, she had breast cancer.

 A few days after Perez underwent a routine breast biopsy 17 years ago, Munoz received an unexpected call from her physician.
-The doctor spoke no Spanish and Perez spoke little English, so they called Marlon, who could act as a go-between.
-But when the doctor said the biopsy had revealed Stage 1 breast cancer, Marlon hedged.
+The doctor spoke no Spanish and Perez spoke little English, so they called Munoz, who could act as a go-between.
+But when the doctor said the biopsy had revealed stage 1 breast cancer, Munoz hedged.

-Without delivering the bad news, he left work and drove to a park near the family's home in Pennsauken, New Jersey.
+Without delivering the bad news, he left work and drove to a park near the family's home in Pennsauken, N.J.
 He sat on a bench and sobbed.
 When he finally mustered the strength to go home, knowing Perez and their children were preparing for the next day's Thanksgiving feast, he struggled to find the words.
 "You don't have to tell me," Munoz recalls his wife saying.
 "I already know."

 "That's when I broke into tears," says Munoz, who now works in the radiology department — and as a volunteer medical interpreter — at Children's Hospital of Philadelphia.